#admissions #news

 Mobile Bioclass

-The goal of the Mobile bioclass is to introduce life sciences for schoolchildren and to increase their interest in biotechnology and related disciplines.
+The goal of the Mobile Bioclass is to introduce life sciences for schoolchildren and to increase their interest in biotechnology and related disciplines.

 Contact